-6.56 Program Administrator Quarterly Reports
+6.6 Program Administrator Quarterly Reports

-Program Administrator quarterly reports are generally provided to the SAG within fortyfive (45) days after the close of each quarter, and then discussed at SAG meetings and are also filed with the Commission in the Program Administrator's Energy Efficiency Plan docket.
+Program Administrator quarterly reports are generally provided to the SAG within forty-five (45) days after the close of each quarter and are also filed with the Commission in the Program Administrator's Energy Efficiency Plan docket.
 Quarterly reports are circulated to the SAG and discussed as needed, so interested stakeholders can ask about information in the reports.
 Information in the quarterly reports may be based on preliminary results and is subject to revision and evaluation adjustment.
 Program Administrators shall provide quarterly reports using a common template.